About Sarah Poston, MSN FNP-BC

 Finding root underlying causes and supporting clients’ transformational change is one of my deepest desires.
 I am also a devoted spiritual practitioner, which has informed my perspective and approach significantly.

 I started studying multiple approaches for working with trauma.
 I then trained specifically for Ketamine-assisted Therapy (KAP) starting in the spring of 2019.
 I started offering KAP in my practice at that time.
-I am also in the process of becoming a certified Somatic Experiencing Practitioner (https://traumahealing.org/) and a Dynamic Attachment Repatterning (DARe) Therapist.
-Dianepoolheller.com.
+I have done all the training and supervision to earn my somatic experiencing practitioner certificate (traumahealing.org).
+I have also done all the course work to be a Dynamic Attachment Repatterning (DARe) therapist (Dianepoolheller.com).
 These are all powerful modalities for healing trauma and supporting transformational change.

 When I meet with you I ask questions and listen carefully.
 I cast a wide net to understand the factors influencing your symptom presentation.
 I get a detailed history, including family life, medical issues, school experiences, specific traumas, diet, and antibiotic use.
 This allows me to begin to understand your unique experience.
 I am more interested in helping you work with what is arising than finding the perfect DSM diagnosis.
 We are in an exciting time with new and effective approaches for working with trauma and relational challenges.
 We are learning so much about the physical and emotional body.
 But, there are still many things we do not know.
 I have great respect for this mystery and work intuitively where we do not have clear science.